contractautomataproject/ContractAutomataLib/index.md

 If not, you may refer to the references below, as well as the technical documentation of the library (whose links are in the README of the repository (link above)).

-Apart from the examples below, check the repository <a href="https://github.com/contractautomataproject/tictactoe">https://github.com/contractautomataproject/tictactoe</a> for an
- example of the tic-tac-toe game modelled as contract automata, using the operations of composition and synthesis to compute the strategy for a player to never lose a game.
+The repository <a href="https://github.com/contractautomataproject/tictactoe">https://github.com/contractautomataproject/tictactoe</a> contains an example of usage of the Contract Automata Library to model the tic-tac-toe game using contract automata and the  operations of composition and synthesis to compute the strategy for a player to never lose a game.
-That example also shows how to realize the final application (the game) using the synthesised automata to orchestrate the control flow of the application.
+The example also shows how to realize the final application (the game) using the synthesised automata to orchestrate the control flow of the application.
+We refer to the above repository for more information.

 The following examples are applying the library to the Hotel Reservation case study published in [SCICO20] and [LMCS20] (see references below).
 This is a common example in service-oriented computing, and features clients booking reservations from hotels with intermediary brokers.